vishwakftw/CS6370-IR/Assignment-1/src/README.md

 + If you are using `pip` as your package manager, run `pip install --user -r requirements.txt` to install these packages.

 + `nltk` requires a downloaded corpus for the stopword removal.
 If there are issues with `nltk` after installing regarding `nltk_data`, please run `python -c "import nltk ; nltk.download('popular')"`.

++ All these scripts are run using Python 3 only.
+Please don't except the scripts to run in Python 2.